EC details potential regulation of IoT market - Mobile World Live

 He hoped the best practices would complement existing policies such as those recomemended by the GSMA, and said the framework will need to differentiate between high risk use cases such as heart monitors and low risk scenarios.

-“The regulation needs to be proportiate to the risk” he said, adding that a one size fits all approach will not work.
+“The regulation needs to be proportionate to the risk” he said, adding that a one size fits all approach will not work.